mobizt/Firebase-ESP-Client/README.md

 The **priority**, virtual node **".priority"** of each database node can be set through Firebase's set functions.

 The priority value can be used in a query or filtering the children's data under a defined node.

+Priority option was removed from File and Blob functions since v2.4.0.

 **ETag** (unique identifier value) assigned to Firebase's set functions is used as conditional checking.